Scotland History and Scenery - 10 Day Tour

 You will want to pack for cooler weather, but be ready for sunny days as well.
 A thick wind coat is advised.
 Scotland does sees its share of rain so rain gear is highly recommended.
 Comfortable walking shoes is a must as there will be a lot of walking.
 Hiking boots recommended.

-Scotland in the fall begins to cool down with average temperatures ranging from 61 as a high during the day, and a low of 50 in the evenings.
+Scotland in the fall begins to cool down in September with average temperatures ranging from 61 as a high during the day, and a low of 50 in the evenings.
+However, the country is known to get warmer spells this time of year so being prepared with lighter gear is recommended.

 This tour does not include airfare, so your flight arrangements are completely up to you.
 Tour will officially begin September 3rd, 2019 and end September 11th, 2019.